tfsec/tfsec.github.io/_docs/aws/cloudtrail/enable-at-rest-encryption.md

 ---
+title: aws-cloudtrail-enable-at-rest-encryption
-title: Cloudtrail should be encrypted at rest to secure access to sensitive trail data
+description: Cloudtrail should be encrypted at rest to secure access to sensitive trail data
 shortcode: aws-cloudtrail-enable-at-rest-encryption
 legacy: AWS065
 summary: Cloudtrail should be encrypted at rest to secure access to sensitive trail data